artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 This isn't optimal when you're coming in from the native world - where you're used to building platform-specific experiences, and are genuinely excited at the prospect of platform-specific APIs.
 Generally you can look for other teams who have felt the same and are willing to write native-bridged code that's specific to iOS.
 Shout-out to [Wix][] and [AirBnB][] who are doing great work in this space.

 Is this a critical problem against React Native?
 I don't think so, we've added native abstractions where it was the right decision and we've used JavaScript when it was the right decision.

-For example, our `Image` component is a bridged native component that uses `SDWebImage` under the hood so that we can share an image cache with the rest of the app.
+For example, our `Image` component is a bridged native component that uses `SDWebImage` under the hood so that we can share an image cache for thumbnails with the native side of the app.
+It works by:

+* [Declaring a JavaScript component][opaque_img_1] to represent your native component
+* [Let React Native know][opaque_img_2] you mean to reference native code for your component
+* [Create a native view][opaque_img_3] with the same interface as your props
+* [Use bridging macros][opaque_img_4] to expose your interface to JavaScript

+Here is a commit that initially added [the native component][opaque_img], before it became more complex from production usage.
+The bridging macros cannot be used in Swift, but you can [still bridge to existing Swift code][bridge-swift] too.

+This fundamentally means you can have both: a faster more elegant way to write your interfaces and the ability to still work with any part of the native toolchains you want.
+You can pick based on the problem, and the domain.

 ## Ten minutes to try out React